emetsger/pass-indexer/README.md

 A custom normalizer is defined to help searching award numbers.

 * Ignore case
-* Strip out whitspace, dashes, and periods
+* Strip out whitespace, dashes, and periods
-* Ignore zero padding in NIH award numbers.
+* Ignore the first 3 characters and zero padding in NIH award numbers.

 # Command line tool